Healthcare-Robotics/bodies-at-rest/README.md

 </p>

 ### Paper:
-`@inproceedings{clever2020bodies,
-  title = {Bodies at Rest: 3D Human Pose and Shape Estimation from a Pressure Image using Synthetic Data}, author = {Clever, Henry M. and Erickson, Zackory and Kapusta, Ariel and Turk, Greg and Liu, C. Karen and Kemp, Charles C.}, organization = {IEEE}, booktitle = {Conference on Computer Vision and Pattern Recognition (CVPR)}, year = {2020},
+Clever, Henry M. and Erickson, Zackory and Kapusta, Ariel and Turk, Greg and Liu, C. Karen and Kemp, Charles C. "Bodies at Rest: 3D Human Pose and Shape Estimation from a Pressure Image using Synthetic Data."
+In <i>IEEE Conference on Computer Vision and Pattern Recognition (CVPR)</i>, 2020.
-}`

 ### Video:
 https://www.youtube.com/watch?v=UHBqw0BYWEw